lunks/minimim/README.md

 # minimim

-Minimim is a minimalist theme with support for node and ruby version output, along with git status info.
+Minimim is a minimalist theme with support a few installed languages, along with information about the git repository.

-## Installing

-### Install using antigen
+## Install using antidote

-Just add `antigen theme lunks/minimim` to your `.zshrc`.
+Just add `lunks/minimim` to your `.zsh_plugins.txt`.

 # Acknowledgements